liffiton/Gen-Ed/src/codehelp/docs/lti_setup_canvas.md

+title:  Canvas LTI Setup for CodeHelp
+summary:  Step-by-step instructions for creating an LTI connection to CodeHelp from a Canvas course.

 # Canvas LTI Setup for CodeHelp

 To set up your Canvas course to use CodeHelp, you need to register CodeHelp as a new "App" in Canvas.